ubccr/hpc-toolset-tutorial/xdmod/README.md

 ## Submit some jobs to the cluster
 Before we install and configure XDMoD we are going to submit some HPC jobs to the cluster.
-These job will run while we go through the install and then we will be able to view the job information in Open XDMoD.
+These jobs will run while we go through the install and then we will be able to view the job information in Open XDMoD.